-Collaborative Research and Development Agreements and Strategic Partnership Programs
+We can collaborate with industry and academia through two mechanisms: Collaborative Research and Development Agreements (CRADAs) and Strategic Partnership Projects (SPPs).

-Agile BioFoundry (ABF) Researchers are free to collaborate with other researchers from within academic/non-profit/government institutions, with the work either needing to be directly aligned with the ABF’s mission, or the collaborating parties required to secure additional sources of funding to pursue the collaborative work.
+Agile BioFoundry researchers are free to collaborate with other researchers from within academic, non-profit, or government institutions, with the work either needing to be directly aligned with the Agile BioFoundry’s mission, or the collaborating parties required to secure additional sources of funding to pursue the collaborative work.